Helping millions of people navigate the world of technology.

 2. BenQ GW2485T

 The display can reach 250 nits of brightness and comes with BenQ’s proprietary Brightness Intelligence Adaptive technology, adjusting brightness for comfortable viewing.
-Thanks to its 75Hz refresh rate, you will have a smooth experience when scrolling long web pages, and you will miss your iPad’s ProMotion display a little less.
+Thanks to its 75Hz refresh rate, you will have a smooth scrolling experience (and miss your iPad’s ProMotion display a little less).
+It also offers a healthy selection of ports, including USB-C, HDMI, and Display Port connectors.
+Thanks to this, you can connect your gaming consoles, laptops, and PCs to this display without issues.

 • Resolution: 1920 x 1080 (24-inch) | Panel: IPS | Refresh Rate: 60Hz